College of Humanities & Behavioral Sciences

 Teaching Interests: Ontology, Existentialism, Post-Colonial studies, Ethics, philosophy of race, political and social philosophy, postmodern philosophy and ethics.

-Research Interests: I have written a book which is under consideration for publication with a division of Rutledge - Black Skin Black Masks in which I examine racial identity in the United States at the turn of the 19th century via collectors, museum collections and display of sub-Saharan African objects and two men who first brought these objects into the United States at the turn of 19th Century.
-Also, I have published three articles in academic journals and presented various my research at national and international conferences.
+Research Interests: I am the author of Misrepresenting Black Africa in U.S. Museums: Black Skin, Black Masks (Routledge, 2019), in which I examine racial identity in the United States at the turn of the 19th century via collectors, museum collections and display of sub-Saharan African objects, and two men who first brought these objects into the United States at the turn of 19th Century.
+[ISBN 9780429202490] Also, I have published three articles in academic journals and presented my research at various national and international conferences.

 - “The Destruction and Origin of Knowledge.”
 Spectra: the ASPECT Journal 1, no. 2 (December 2011).